phronmophobic/llama.clj/README.md

 The llama.cpp shared library can either be compiled locally or can be included as a standalone maven dependency.

+_Note: The support for ggml has been deprecated.
+However, no breaking changes are planned._

 #### Precompiled native deps on clojars

 The easiest method is to include the corresponding native dependency for your platform (including multiple is fine, but will increase the size of your dependencies).
 See the [mvn-llama alias](https://github.com/phronmophobic/llama.clj/blob/b4fef0e8fc23a72349796911cef33d6bbdadcd73/deps.edn#L11) for an example.